syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Patterns to highlight

-EjChart provides pattern support for highlighting the data by setting the value to the **Pattern** property of the HighlightSettings.
-The different types of highlight patterns are as follows.
+Chart provides pattern support for highlighting the data by setting the value to the **Pattern** property of the **HighlightSettings**.
+The different types of highlight patterns are follows:

 1. Chessboard
 2. Crosshatch